Getting Care during a Disaster or Emergency

 4. The 30-day notification requirement to members is waived, as long as all the changes (such as reduction or cost-sharing and waiving authorization) benefits the member.

-5. At all times, and especially during a disaster and/or public health emergency situations, HMSA will ensure that you have adequate access to covered Part D drugs dispensed at out-of-network pharmacies if you’re unable to obtain covered Part D drugs at a network pharmacy.
-If requested and available at the time of refill, HMSA will allow an affected member to obtain the maximum extended day supply.
+5. At all times, and especially during a disaster and/or public health emergency situations, HMSA will ensure that you have adequate access to covered Part D drugs from out-of-network pharmacies if you’re unable to get covered Part D drugs at a network pharmacy.
+If requested and available at the time of refill, we’ll allow you to get the maximum extended-day supply.

 Enrollment and Disenrollment